airbornesd/airbornesd.github.io/content/learning/project-ideas.md

 - create an on-screen word highlighter for browsers that allows users to highlight text while reading articles. each highlight is saved as a note under the article's heading, either locally or on a blog, enabling easy organization and later review with optional personal comments.

+- to build a data engineering-based job analysis tool that gathers and analyzes job openings and their requirements, you need to design an end-to-end data pipeline that collects, processes, and analyzes job data from multiple sources.